 Even if they begin small, home improvement costs add up quickly.
 Whether you need to refresh your home or prepare it for selling, a thorough renovation can easily deplete your budget.
 However, there are many effective home improvement projects that you can do yourself, adding value to your property whatever the motif.
-A DIY-savvy homeowner can easily recognize which improvements add value and which can be done over a weekend.
+A DIY-savvy homeowner can easily recognize which improvements add value and which can be done over a weekend if you have the right tools for the job.
+A great range of tools can be found at ADA Fastfix.
 Here are some of the top picks.

 6 Home Improvement Projects You Should Be Doing Now

 Repaint the front door

 Your front door is a great place to start your home improvement projects at.
 Updating your front door definitely boosts the curb appeal of your home, whether the exterior has siding, paint, shingles, or stone.
 Home design experts recommend choosing bold accent colors that both work well with the exterior but also stands out from it.